SameetAsadullah/Image-bytes-and-base64-encoding/README.md

-# Playing-with-image-bytes-and-base64
+<h1 align="center">Playing with Image Bytes and Base64</h1>
-Converting image bytes to base64 and back
+Converting image bytes to base64 and back.